hootyhoot/book-recommender/README.md

 Depending on your storage speed, after it downloads the nltk stopwords it might take up to a minute or two to load the 220mb embeddings.csv file generated from the previous step
 ## Prerequisites

+Create a .env file with your OpenAI API key under 'openai_key' then install the packages below

 Apart from anaconda/miniconda's included packages all you need is
 - rapidfuzz
 - fuzzywuzzy